nystudio107/craft-transcoder/README.md

 ## Transcoder Overview

-The Transcoder video allows you to take any locally stored video, and transcode it into any size, bitrate, framerate, and save it out as a web-ready `.mp4` file.
+The Transcoder video allows you to take any locally stored video, and transcode it into any size, bitrate, framerate, and save it out as a web-ready `.mp4` video file.

 It also allows you to get a thumbnail of the video in any size and at any timecode.